-Highland Perthshire - Travel through pine-clad slopes and take in views of fast-flowing rivers.
+Highland Perthshire - Travel through thick pine-clad slopes and take in views of crumbling castles.

 Journey deep into the Highlands of Scotland on our monster-sized day tour.
-You hear the legendary stories of the Jacobites, gaze into gorgeous Glencoe, and get a chance to spot the mythical Loch Ness Monster.
+Hear the legendary stories of the Jacobites; gaze into gorgeous Glencoe, and get a chance to spot the mythical Loch Ness Monster.

-It’s a tour packed with bewildering beauty and perfect if you’re short on time and want to see as much of Scotland as you can.
+A tour packed with bewildering beauty, this is perfect if you’re short on time and want to see as much of Scotland as you can..

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)